1.1. The name of this organization shall be the Minnesota Association of Rehabilitation Providers (MARP), hereinafter referred to as MARP.

 6.2.3.1. amending, altering or repealing these Bylaws;

-6.2.3.2. electing, appointing or removing any member of the Executive Committee or any Director or officer of MARP;
+6.2.3.2. electing, appointing or removing any member of the Executive Committee or any Director of MARP;

 6.2.3.3. amending the Articles of Incorporation of MARP;